MotoRefi raises $10M to keep pedal on auto refinancing growth – TechCrunch

 “We actually weren’t planning on raising twice in a year,” Bennett said.
 “But the growth had been pretty noticeable from the investor standpoint in the market.”

-That new capital will be used to hire more employees and expand its offerings, according to Bennett, who noted that MotoRefi now operates in 42 states and Washington DC.
+That new capital will be used to hire more employees and expand its offerings, according to Bennett, who noted that MotoRefi now operates in 42 states and Washington, DC.

 MotoRefi has raised more than $24 million to date.
-The company raised last February $8.6 million in a Series A funding round.
+The company raised $8.6 million last February in a Series A funding round.
 That round, which would later grow to $9.4 million, was co-led by Accomplice and Link Ventures.
 Motley Fool Ventures, CMFG Ventures (part of CUNA Mutual Group) and Gaingels also participated in the round.
 The Series A round followed $4.7 million in seed funding that MotoRefi announced in March 2019.